April 20, 2023

 Note: Class size is limited; prior registration is required.

-Tuition fee includes all course materials, light breakfast, lunch, and morning and afternoon beverage service.
+Tuition fee includes all course materials, lunch, and morning and afternoon beverage service.

 NRCA's vice president, NRCA University